maybethemuhammadibrahim/Vault_Main/001-DSA/Basics.md

-Here’s your restructured content with minimal changes (only headings adjusted for consistency and slight formatting tweaks).
-The core information remains intact:

----

 ### **1. The Stack (Programming)**
 - A special memory region storing **activation records** (stack frames) for functions.
 - **Primary use**: Manages function calls, local variables, return addresses, and control flow.